ttkorhonen/e3pages/docs/kb/training/workbook/1_installing_e3.md

 ## Selecting a specification

 An e3 environment is described using a *specification*.
-This is a file that contains references to a version of EPICS base, require, and a collection of modules to install.
+This is a file that contains references to a version of EPICS base, *require*, and a collection of modules to install.
 These are intended to provide a mechanism to build consistent and reproducible environments that can be shared between different users and sites.
 These files will look something like the following.